President & Chief Executive Officer

-As Kids Count Coordinator, Alana is responsible for collecting, analyzing and organizing state, county, and city level data relating to the well-being of New Jersey’s children.
-Alana is responsible for the production and presentation of ACNJ’s various Kids Count publications.
+As Kids Count Coordinator, Alana is responsible for collecting, analyzing and organizing state, county, and city level data relating to the well-being of New Jersey’s children for ACNJ’s Kids Count publications.
 Prior to joining ACNJ in 2016,

 Prior to joining ACNJ, Alana interned for the Sandy Homeowner/Renter Assistance Program (SHRAP) where she assisted Superstorm Sandy victims to obtain financial resources to aid in the repair or rebuilding of their homes.
 Alana received a B.A. from Bryn Mawr College and earned her M.P.P. from Rutgers University.